I Like To Move It -- Computation Instead of Data in the Brain: Results

-In conclusion, we reduce the per-neuron communication of $O(\log{n})$ to $O(1)$ in the worst case.
-In theory, a rigorous statistical proof of the number of times a local/distant neuron is chosen with zero/one/two/... intermediate inner nodes is possible, but beyond our capacity and, as Section~\ref{ssec:timings} will show, not be necessary in practice. \paragraph{Update of electrical activity} We compare the direct communication of spikes in the original version and the approximated firing frequencies.
-We assume that we update the frequencies at which neurons fire every $\Delta$ simulation steps.
-The analysis is comparably simple: Firstly, we reduce the number of communications by the factor $\Delta$.
-Note that in the original version, each rank---even if it will not receive any incoming spikes---has to obtain the number of incoming spikes (i.e., $0$ in this case).
-Secondly, looking at a period of $\Delta$ updates and assume the synapse from $N$ to $N'$, the overall communication in the original version is in $O(K * 64\,\text{Byte})$ (it sends the neurons' IDs when they fired).
-Furthermore, when determining if neuron $N$ spiked, $R'$ will search for the ID of $N$ in all the IDs it received from $R$.
-These are sorted, so this is a binary search.
-In our proposed version, the overall communication is in $O(64\,\text{Bytes})$ and instead of the lookup, the rank draws a pseudo-random number.
+Overall, our new algorithm reduces per-neuron communication from $O(log n)$ to $O(1)$ whenever the underlying assumptions hold.
+In pathological configurations, the complexity reverts to the old $O(log n)$ complexity.
+Although we do not furnish a formal proof excluding such pathological cases, our experimental study demonstrates that they do not arise in practice.
+Hence, across all relevant scenarios, the effective communication cost is constant. \paragraph{Update of electrical activity} We compare direct spike communication in the original version with approximated firing frequencies.
+We assume frequencies are updated every $\Delta$ simulation steps.
+The analysis is straightforward: First, we reduce the number of communications by a factor of $\Delta$.
+Note that in the original version, each rank---even if it receives no incoming spikes---must obtain the number of incoming spikes (i.e., $0$ in this case).
+Second, considering a period of $\Delta$ updates and assuming the synapse from $N$ to $N'$, the total communication in the original version is $O(K * 64\,\text{Byte})$ (it sends neuron IDs when they fire).
+Furthermore, when determining if neuron $N$ spiked, $R'$ searches for $N$'s ID among all received IDs from $R$.
+These are sorted, so this uses binary search.
+In our proposed version, total communication is $O(64\,\text{Bytes})$ and instead of lookup, the rank generates a pseudo-random number.

-Thus, our version can have a theoretical benefit for increasing values of $\Delta$ (i.e., reducing the frequency updates the longer the simulation runs and stabilizes).
-Typical neurons fire with a frequency between 10~Hz and 100~Hz, corresponding to $K, K' \in [10, 100]$, as one simulation step corresponds to 1~ms of biological time.
-We will choose $\Delta = 100$ (i.e., update the frequency every time the connectivity changes), and the timings in Section~\ref{ssec:timings} show that---although this is quite often---we have an enormous edge; even without a theoretical benefit.
+Thus, our version can theoretically benefit from larger $\Delta$~values (i.e., less frequent updates as simulation runs longer and stabilizes).
+Typical neurons fire at frequencies between 10~Hz and 100~Hz~\cite{fries2015rhythms}, corresponding to $K, K' \in [10, 100]$, since one simulation step equals 1~ms of biological time.
+We choose $\Delta = 100$ (updating frequencies every time connectivity changes), and timings in Section~\ref{ssec:timings} show that---despite this being quite frequent---we still gain a significant advantage; even without theoretical benefits.